benmandrew/prop-goal-weakening/README.md

 When run, the program will automatically demonstrate weakening on the example detailed in the paper.

-Run the Dockerfile from Docker Hub
+Run the Docker image:

 ```sh
 docker run benmandrew/prop-goal-weakening
 ```

-Build and run the Dockerfile yourself
+Build and run the image yourself:

 ```sh
 docker build -t prop-goal-weakening .